Sulaiman-Dem/DeepFake-Hunter/README.md

 This model was made with [tensorflow sequential API](https://www.tensorflow.org/api_docs/python/tf/keras/Sequential).
 Our next version will be use [pytorch](https://pytorch.org) instead to have more customization of the model.

+## Special Mentions:

+Thanks you [Georgios Ioannou](https://github.com/georgiosioannoucoder) for all your help and guidance.

 ## Created By:

 <div align="center">